Glossaries and ontologies: Definitions of terms in data

 Let's look at a slightly more formally defined example, a specification.

-Remember, gist is an upper level ontology, so the specifications are very high level, that's intended to make it usab le in many different contexts.
+Remember, gist is an upper level ontology, so specifications are very high level to make them usable in many different contexts.

-Still, gist defines two type of specifications, a product and a service specification.
-And for both it adds a formal definition.
-Let's look at this:
+However, gist defines two types of specifications, a product specification and a service specification.
+And there is a formal definition for both.
+Let's take a look:

-The natural language definition of gist:ProductSpecification states "Offering something which could be physically warehoused or digitally stored." and for gist:ServiceSpecification it says "A description of something that can be done for a person or organization (which produces some form of an act).".
+The natural language definition of gist:ProductSpecification says: "To provide something that can be physically stored or digitally stored." and for gist:ServiceSpecification it says: "A description of something that can be done for a person or organization (which produces some form of action)."

-Both of these are concise, clear and describe the difference ("physically" vs "can be done"), but looking at the formal definition you might be surprised about some added detail:
+Both definitions are concise, clear and describe the difference ("physical" vs. "can be done"), but if you look at the formal definition, you might be surprised at some additional details:

 gist:ProductSpecification